Best Vegan Food For Hair Growth

 Silica, a mineral found in cucumbers, helps to maintain healthy hair, skin, and nails.
 Cucumbers are a great way to protect your hair from breakage and damage because they strengthen by enhancing collagen in the body.

-Enjoy plenty of cucumbers in the spring and summer when hair is especially vulnerable to damage from longer days outside because they also naturally cool the body.
-If you need suggestions, try one of these ten cucumber recipes to stay cool while also getting gorgeous hair!
+Cucumbers also naturally cool the body.
+If you need suggestions, try one of these ten cucumber recipes to stay cool and get gorgeous hair!

 Cocoa